Exemption Practice Note 4: Section 31(1)(a) – Prejudice the enforcement or proper administration of the law

 - enforcement or proper administration of the law.

-This Practice Note considers investigations.
+This Practice Note considers the enforcement or proper administration of the law.
 Exemption Practice Note 3 considers investigations of a breach of the law.

 Enforcement or proper administration of the law